1990 Limerick Senior Hurling Championship

-The 1990 Limerick Senior Hurling Championship was the 96th staging of the Limerick Senior Hurling Championship since its establishment by the Limerick County Board.
+The 1990 Limerick Senior Hurling Championship was the 96th staging of the Limerick Senior Hurling Championship since its establishment by the Limerick County Board in 1887.
+The draw for the first-round fixtures took place on 6 February 1990.
+The championship ran from 22 July to 21 October 1990.

 Ballybrown were the defending champions, however, they were defeated by Patrickswell in first round.

-On 21 October 1990, Patrickswell won the championship after a 1-15 to 1-12 defeat of Adare in the final.
+On 21 October 1990, Patrickswell won the championship after a 1–15 to 1–12 defeat of Adare in the final.
 It was their 12th championship title overall and their first title in two championship seasons.

+Patrickswell's Gary Kirby was the championship's top scorer with 1–31.